How to Wash and Re-Waterproof a Rain Jacket

 How to clean and how often should you wash a waterproof jacket?

 As we've indicated above, you can simply clean waterproof jackets and other waterproof items by putting them in the washing machine, avoiding the use of traditional laundry detergents.
 While the above information should be applicable for any waterproof or water-resistant item, be sure to read the specific instructions on each garment's care label.
 Another few top tips: before placing waterproof gear in the washing machine, make sure the detergent compartment is totally clean so there is no residue from normal detergent.
 You might even want to run a hot wash with nothing in the machine (or just a towel) to make sure your machine is totally free from detergent and softeners.
 It's also best practice to make sure you close any zips or hook-and-loop flaps on your garment, loosen any drawstrings and brush off any mud or loose dirt.
 It's worth noting that, after washing, some waterproof items can be placed in the tumble dryer at a low heat (usually 60°C) on a slow spin, while others are not intended for tumble drying at all.
 Dependent on the item, tumble drying or drying in a warm space can help reactivate the DWR coating.
+Just make sure you read your garment's care label and that you stick to the instructions tailored to your particular piece of clothing!
+Need help understanding the label?
+Follow our guide to reading garment labels here.

 When it comes to how frequently you should wash your waterproof items, the answer is surprisingly pretty regularly!
 Some experts suggest washing your waterproof jacket once a month, but ultimately it all depends on how often you wear your rain gear and in what conditions.
 As we've already mentioned, a buildup of dirt and oils reduces the efficacy of waterproof and water-repellent items' DWR treatment.
 So, regular washes will keep your weatherproof clothing clean, enabling the DWR treatment to do its job properly.